 As part of the cooperative assessment and restoration planning process, the Trustees evaluated expected restoration benefits of potential restoration actions to identify a preferred restoration alternative.
-Based on the above information and analysis, the Trustees propose the following suite of restoration actions as the preferred restoration alternative to fully compensate the public for the natural resources and services injured as a result of the Incident.
+Based on the above information and analysis, and after consideration of public comments received on the Draft DARP/EA, the Trustees select the following suite of restoration actions as the preferred restoration alternative to fully compensate the public for the natural resources and services injured as a result of the Incident.
 Natural resources and resource services injured by the Incident and the Trustees' preferred restoration types and actions to compensate for the injured resource or service are summarized in Table 4.2.

 - 1. Implement the Woodlands Acquisition, Management, and Recreational Enhancement Project as discussed in Section 4.3.2.1.
-This project would provide for the acquisition and legal protection of approximately 650-acres of contiguous coastal forested wetland habitat, predominately BLH forest and Bald Cypress/Tupelo Swamp, in Plaquemines Parish, Louisiana, ensuring that ecological, bird and wildlife, and recreational services continue into the future.
-Settlement funds received from ACL would also go towards habitat enhancements on the property, such as invasive species management and revegetation of native species, to improve the ecological and biological productivity of the habitat, as well as recreation enhancements, such as trail enhancements, and creation of new or enhancement of existing signage and/or kiosks providing interpretive information for public use on area wildlife and vegetation. - 2.
+This project will provide for the acquisition and legal protection of approximately 650-acres of contiguous coastal forested wetland habitat, predominately BLH forest and Bald Cypress/Tupelo Swamp, in Plaquemines Parish, Louisiana, ensuring that ecological, bird and wildlife, and recreational services continue into the future.
+Settlement funds received from ACL will also go towards habitat enhancements on the property, such as invasive species management and revegetation of native species, to improve the ecological and biological productivity of the habitat, as well as recreation enhancements, such as trail enhancements, and creation of new or enhancement of existing signage and/or kiosks providing interpretive information for public use on area wildlife and vegetation. - 2.
 Construction of a crevasse splay project in the PALWMA in the Lower Mississippi River as described in Section 4.3.2.2. - 3.
 Cash settlement in the amount of \$548,845 to fund recreational enhancement projects to restore for Riverfront use and recreational fishing injuries as described in Sections 4.3.2.1 and 4.3.2.3.
-A future restoration plan or plans identifying specific recreational fishing enhancement projects would be issued by the Trustees for public review following settlement with ACL.
+A future restoration plan or plans identifying specific recreational fishing enhancement projects will be issued by the Trustees for public review following settlement with ACL.